 Attendance and informed participation are essential components of this course and will determine your final grade.
-To succeed in the course, you must complete the assigned reading before class every week, so as to make informed contributions to discussion.
 There is also a simple task to be completed on a weekly basis, as follows:

-After the Monday screening, go to the Blackboard site to submit a brief response to the film + weekly reading.
-There will be a general question or prompt there for you to work with: in order to receive marks, your post must address the prompt specifically and substantially.
-About a paragraph or so in length, your response should make a clear connection between the film and the course readings.
-Please note that cursory, vague, or irrelevant commentary will not be credited.
+After the Tuesday screening, but before the Thursday lecture, go to the Blackboard site to submit a brief screening note.
+There will be a general question or prompt there to get you started: in order to receive marks, your post should address the question specifically and substantially.
+About a paragraph or so in length, your response should discuss the weekly screening in a precise, analytical, and thoughtful manner.
+Please note that cursory, vague, or superficial commentary will not be credited.